thewh1teagle/phonikud/README.md

 - It is recommend to add nikud with [phonikud-onnx](phonikud_onnx) model
 - Hebrew nikud is normalized
-- Most of the Hebrew rules happen in `phonemize.py`
+- Most Hebrew rules are handled in phonemize.py - a fast rule-based [FST](https://en.wikipedia.org/wiki/Finite-state_transducer) for converting text to phonemes.
 - It is highly recommend to normalize Hebrew using `phonikud.normalize('שָׁלוֹם')` when training models

 ### Nikud set and symbols